pixielabs/balrog/README.md

 * Better support for password managers (which often don't support basic authentication dialog boxes).

-## Requirements

-Balrog is designed to be used with Ruby on Rails applications, and has been tested against Ruby on Rails 5.

 ## Installation

 Add the gem to your Gemfile: